UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ```
 ## Building from source

-Before building from source make sure that you actually need to do that.
-We recommend you install the driver from its binary packages unless you want to join development and submit changes.
+Before building from source make sure that you need to do that.
+We recommend you install the driver from its binary packages unless you want to join the development and submit changes.

 **Note:** The driver consists of a [C++
 library](https://github.com/UniversalRobots/Universal_Robots_Client_Library) that abstracts the